This page illustrates how the Drake Simulation works. We will introduce 3 components that drake uses. They are Simulator, SceneGraph, and Diagram.

 MultibodyPlant, controllers and other useful blocks.
 Like Simulink, the

-diagram determines how the system is constructed, what each block is, how they are connected.
+diagramdetermines how the system is constructed, what each block is, and how they are connected.
 Drake has a

-DiagramBuilder class to help glue the system blocks together, it adds system blocks into diagram and connects input and output ports of block together.
+DiagramBuilderclass to help glue the system blocks together.
+It adds system blocks into the

-Thinking: what is the information and data format transmitted in between the ports?
+Thinking: what are the information and data format that's being transmitted between the ports?

 For a robotic system, there is a special system block that represents all the robots in

 diagram.
 This system is called

 MultibodyPlantis a huge class containing all the parameters and data related to the robots.

 SceneGraphis initiated and connected to

 SceneGraphwould give the information of whether two objects collide and what is the distance between two objects, given the state input from